-Our teachers deliver a programme of intensive intervention based on the principles of Applied Behaviour Analysis (ABA).
-ABA is a structured teaching programme built on a discipline devoted to the understanding and improvement of human behaviour.
+Our teachers deliver a programme of intensive intervention based on the principles of behaviour.
 Since June 2003, the School has been a certified CABAS® School.

 CABAS stands for the Comprehensive Application of Behaviour Analysis to Schooling and it seeks to develop and expand a learner driven science of teaching for all children.
 Goals are to accelerate children’s learning, the ability to learn in new ways, and to acquire the ability to learn independently.
 It is also as important that children learn to expand their community of reinforcers, or passionate interests, as it is to teach them to do things they could not do without special instruction.

 CABAS was developed by R. Douglas Greer PhD and colleagues of Teachers College, Columbia University over 30 years ago and research has shown that over 4-7 times more learning is achieved compared to more traditional approaches to teaching.
 We are extremely fortunate to have Dr Greer as our Senior CABAS Consultant and welcome him to Jigsaw twice each year.

 Learn more about CABAS in our downloadable ‘What is CABAS?’ leaflet.